-Table 38.2: Standards for Activities in the Open Space tion Zones Non- compliance Status Setback fro m internal boundaries 38.10.4.1 Where a site adjoins another zone, buildings shall be setback from the boundary the same scretion is stricted to: distance as required by the set back from internal boundaries of the adjoining zone. a.
-Building dominance; Setback fro 38.10.4.2 om roads The minimum road boundary setbacks that b.
-Privacy effects on adjoining properties; apply to the open space and recreation zones, shall be the standards that apply in the adjoining zone.
-C. Access to sunlight and impacts on shading; d.
+Table 38.2: and Recrea Standards for Activities in the Open Space tion Zones Non- compliance Status Setback fro m internal boundaries 38.10.4.1 Where a site adjoins another zone, buildings shall be setback from the boundary the same distance as required by the set back from internal boundaries of the adjoining zone.
+0 internal boundaries of the adjoining zone. dominance; Setback fro 38.10.4.2 The minimum road boundary setbacks that b.
+Privacy effects on adjoining properties; apply to the open space and recreation zones, shall be the standards that apply in the adjoining zone. c.
+Access to sunlight and impacts on shading; d.
 Effects on visual amenity; e.
 The size, design and location of buildings relative to the public realm and adjoining properties; f.
 Consistency with the character of the locality; and g.
 The historic heritage value of any adjacent heritage item and or feature.
-38.10.5 Setback of I buildings from water bodies RD) im setback of any building from the bed of a river retland shall be 10m. scretion is stricted to: a. biodiversity values; b.
+38.10.5 Setback of buildings from water bodies RD 1 The minimum setback of any building from the bed of a river or lake or wetland shall be 10m. scretion is stricted to: a. biodiversity values; b.
 Public access; c.
 Effects on visual amenity and landscape character values; d.
 Open space e.
 The functional and locational need and

-Standards for Activities in the Open Space Non- compliance and Recrea tion zones interaction of the development with the water body; ÷ f.
+Standards for Activities in the Open Space Non- compliance and Recrea tion Zones Status interaction of the development with the water body; f.
 Landscaping; g.
-Environmental protection measures (including landscaping and stormwater management); and 20 10 6 Outdoor St orage. h.
+Environmental protection measures (including landscaping and stormwater management); and 20.10.0 Outdoor Ct h.
 Natural hazards.
-38.10.6 Outdoor St 38.10.6.1 Outdoor storage that is visible from roads or adjoining zones shall be landscaped with planting, solid walls, solid fences, or any combination of these, to 2m in height along the length of the outdoor storage area.
-Where such Discretion is restricted to: a.
-Visual amenity; 38.10.6.2 landscaping is by way of planting it shall be for a minimum depth of 3m and a height of 2m.
-Any outdoor storage area shall not be located within the minimum setbacks specified in Rule 38.10.4 and 38.10.5. b.
-The location relative to the public realm and adjoining residential properties; c.
+38.10.6 Outdoor St 38.10.6.1 Outdoor storage that is visible from roads or adjoining zones shall be landscaped with planting, solid walls, solid fences, or any cretion is tricted to: combination of these, to 2m in height along the length of the outdoor storage area.
+Where such a.
+Visual amenity; 38.10.6.2 landscaping is by way of planting it shall be for a minimum depth of 3m and a height of 2m. b.
+The location relative to the public realm and adjoining residential properties; 50.10.
+Fulla 50.10.5. c.
 Consistency with the character of the locality; d.
 Landscaping; e.
 Practical and functional constraints; and f.
 Pedestrian and vehicle access.
-38.10.7 Fencing RD 38.10.7.1 Fences erected on the boundary of any Open Space and Recreation Zone shall be at least 50% visually permeable.
-Discretion is restricted to: 38.10.7.2 The maximum height of any fences erected on the boundary of any Open Space and Recreation Zone shall be 1.2m. a.
-Visual amenity values;b.
-Opportunities for r 38.10.7.3 At Kiwi Birdlife Park, the maximum height of any fence installed for wildlife protection shall passive
+38.10.7 Fencing RD 38.10.7.1 Fences erected on the boundary of any Open Space and Recreation Zone shall be at least 50% visually permeable. cretion is tricted to: 38.10.7.2 The maximum height of any fences erected on the boundary of any Open Space and Recreation Zone shall be 1.2m. a. b.
+Visual amenity values; Opportunities for 38.10.7.3 At Kiwi Birdlife Park, the maximum height of any fence installed for wildlife protection shall passive surveillance;